Esther M. Conwell: Career

 After Conwell retired from Xerox, she maintained her affiliation with the University of Rochester, where she held a dual appointment in the chemistry and physics departments.
 She continued to serve as Associate Director of the Center.
 Conwell worked at the University of Rochester until her death at the age of 92.
 Her later research projects led to more knowledge of how electrical charges move through DNA.

-Affiliations
+Awards, honors and affiliations

 Conwell performed extensive professional service and served on numerous government advisory boards.
 She was active in the American Physical Society, the American Institute of Physics, and the Institute of Electrical and Electronics Engineers.
 She served on the Defense Science Board, committees of the National Research Council, and the National Materials Advisory Board on Critical Materials.

-Honors and awards

 Conwell was made a fellow of the IEEE in 1980 “for contributions to semiconductor theory, particularly transport in both low and high electric fields.”

 She was also a fellow of the American Physical Society.
-She was the second woman to be elected to both the National Academy of Engineering and the National Academy of Sciences.
-(1992) and is the only member of the University of Rochester to achieve this.

-She had received the Achievement Award of the Society of Women Engineers (1960).
+In 1960 she had received the Achievement Award of the Society of Women Engineers in "recognition of her significant contributions as a research physicist in the field of solid state research".